AzRunRCE/eni-java-auction-project/README.md

-License
+## License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the [license.md](./license.md) file for details

-Acknowledgments
-Hat tip to anyone whose code was used
-Inspiration
-etc
+## Donations
+- AzzRun BTC 1HP2GCUkZv4f5hVEamnUHfBNfcy2HGWYot